-Reasonable and predictable period of time: The specific time frames for which one would expect practical functional improvement is dependent on various factors including whether the services are Rehabilitative services.
-A reasonable trial of care for rehabilitative services to determine the patient's potential for improvement in or restoration of function is influenced by the diagnosis; clinical evaluation findings; stage of the condition (acute, sub-acute, chronic); severity of the condition; and patient-specific elements (age, gender, past and current medical history, family history, and any relevant psychosocial factors).
+\Reasonable and predictable period of time: The specific time frames for which one would expect practical functional improvement is dependent on various factors including whether the services are Rehabilitative services.
+A reasonable trial of care for rehabilitative services to determine the patient's potential for improvement in or restoration of function is influenced by the diagnosis; clinical evaluation findings; stage

-(2) An athletic trainer evaluation is considered medically necessary for the assessment of a physical impairment.

-Not Medically Necessary:

-- (1) Rehabilitative AT services are considered not medically necessary if any of the following is determined: - 1.
-Rehabilitative services are NOT intended to improve, adapt or restore functions which have been impaired or permanently lost as a result of acute, subacute, and chronic musculoskeletal conditions and certain medical conditions.

-- 2. Improvement or restoration of function could reasonably be expected to improve as the individual gradually resumes normal activities without the provision of skilled AT services.
-For example: - A patient suffers a transient and easily reversible loss or reduction in function could reasonably be expected to improve spontaneously as the patient gradually resumes normal activities. - A fully functional patient who develops weakness from a brief period of bed rest. - 3.
-AT services do not require the skills of a qualified practitioner of AT services.
-Examples include but are not limited to: - o General exercises (basic aerobic, strength, flexibility or aquatic programs) to promote overall fitness/conditioning; - O Services for the purpose of enhancing athletic or recreational sports performance or for return to sport after injury or surgery; - Massages and whirlpools for relaxation, basic flexibility or exercise programs, swimming and routine water aerobics programs; and - o General public education/instruction sessions; or - Repetitive gait or other activities that an individual can practice independently or with a caregiver or routine re-evaluations. - Activities that require only routine supervision and NOT the skilled services of an athletic trainer. - When a home exercise program is sufficient and can be utilized to continue therapy (examples of exceptions include but would not be limited to the following: if patient has poor exercise technique that requires cueing and feedback, lack of support at home if necessary for exercise program completion, and/or cognitive impairment that doesn't allow the patient to complete the exercise program). - 4.
-The expectation does not exist that the service(s) will result in a clinically significant improvement in the level of functioning within a reasonable and predictable period of time (up to 4 weeks). - o If absent supervised care, function could reasonably be expected to improve at the same/similar rate as the individual gradually resumes normal activities, then the service is considered not medically necessary. - O The patient's condition does not have the potential to improve or is not improving in response to therapy; or would not produce a meaningful improvement relative to the extent and duration of therapy required; and there is an expectation that further improvement is NOT attainable. - The documentation fails to objectively verify functional progress over a reasonable period of time (up to 4 weeks). - o The patient has reached maximum therapeutic benefit.
+2 specific elements (age, gender, past and current medical history, family history, and 3 any relevant psychosocial factors).
+5 (2) An athletic trainer evaluation is considered medically necessary for the assessment of 6 7 a physical impairment.
+8 Not Medically Necessary: 9 (1) Rehabilitative AT services are considered not medically necessary if any of the 10 following is determined: 11 1.
+Rehabilitative services are NOT intended to improve, adapt or restore functions 12 which have been impaired or permanently lost as a result of acute, subacute, and 13 chronic musculoskeletal conditions and certain medical conditions.
+14 2.
+Improvement or restoration of function could reasonably be expected to improve 15 as the individual gradually resumes normal activities without the provision of 16 skilled AT services.
+For example: 17 o A patient suffers a transient and easily reversible loss or reduction in function 18 could reasonably be expected to improve spontaneously as the patient gradually 19 resumes normal activities.
+20 o A fully functional patient who develops weakness from a brief period of bed 21 rest.
+22 3.
+AT services do not require the skills of a qualified provider of AT services.
+23 Examples include but are not limited to: 24 o General exercises (basic aerobic, strength, flexibility or aquatic programs) to promote overall fitness/conditioning; 25 2627 o Services for the purpose of enhancing athletic or recreational sports performance or for return to sport after injury or surgery; 28 Massages and whirlpools for relaxation, basic flexibility or exercise programs, 29 swimming and routine water aerobics programs; and 30 General public education/instruction sessions; or 31 Repetitive gait or other activities that an individual can practice independently 32 or with a caregiver or routine re-evaluations.
+33 Activities that require only routine supervision and NOT the skilled services 34 of an athletic trainer.
+35 When a home exercise program is sufficient and can be utilized to continue 36 therapy (examples of exceptions include but would not be limited to the 37 following: if patient has poor exercise technique that requires cueing and 38 feedback, lack of support at home if necessary for exercise program complete the exercise program).